Alyssacobbs/portfolio/README.md

 ## The Knowledge House
 - Innovation Fellowship - Data Science  Track              Expected Graduation December 2025

-## Morehouse School of Medicine                              May 2020
+## Morehouse School of Medicine
-- Doctorate of Biomedical Sciences
+- Doctorate of Biomedical Sciences -  May 2020

-## Morehouse School of Medicine                              May 2020
+## Morehouse School of Medicine
-- Master of Clinical Research
+- Master of Clinical Research  -  May 2020

-## University of Arkansas at Pine Bluff                      May 2015
+## University of Arkansas at Pine Bluff
-- Bachelor of Chemistry
+- Bachelor of Chemistry - May 2015

 ## Projects
 ### Bloomberg - Data Science Hackathon 1st Place Winner       July 2026